wyszo/twilio-sms-capture-aws-gateway/Readme.md

 ## Solution overview

 1. Create a Twilio phone number
-2. Create an AWS Lambda function that takes in the SMS message incoming from Twilio, parses it and stores the value in dynamoDB
+2. Create an AWS Lambda function that takes in the SMS message incoming from Twilio, parses it and stores the value in DynamoDB
 3. Create an AWS API Gateway for that lambda: a POST Rest API endpoint
-4. Configure the endpoint to receive incoming data as XML (from Twilio) and convert it to json
+4. Configure the endpoint to receive incoming data as XML (from Twilio) and convert it to JSON
 5. Return an XML response for Twilio from the lambda
-6. Create a dynamoDB table for that lambda to write the captured text message to
+6. Create a DynamoDB table for that lambda to write the captured text message to
 7. Setup the API Gateway POST endpoint as an incoming message Webhook on Twilio
-8. Write a new AWS Lambda that reads the value from dynamoDB, wraps it in a json and returns it
+8. Write a new AWS Lambda that reads the value from DynamoDB, wraps it in a JSON and returns it
 9. Put that new Lambda behind a GET endpoint of the API Gateway

 At the end of this process you should have a publicly available endpoint that you can hit in your browser and you'll see the last text message received by the connected virtual phone number.